About

 How the data is calculated

-For the full methodology, including the source files, the dedup rules, and the exact formulae, see the methodology page.
+The full version, with the source files, the dedup rules, the sample floor and the exact formulae, lives on the methodology page.

 Editorial principles